Affiliations

 The Urban and Regional Information Systems Association

 Mr. Kotapish has been a member of URISA since the late 1980s.
 The Urban and Regional Information Systems Association (URISA) is a nonprofit association of professionals using Geographic Information Systems (GIS) and other information technologies to solve challenges in state / provincial and local government agencies and departments.
-He has been a certified Geographic Information System Professional, or GISP, since 1997.
+He has been a certified Geographic Information System Professional since 1997.

 The GIS Users of Northern Ohio

 Mr. Kotapish was a co-founder and manager of the GIS Users Of Northern Ohio (GUONO).
-This informal group promotes geographic data sharing, encourages data standardization, and provides a network for exchanging technical information between all Geographic Information System users.
-GUONO is one of the nation's longest-running geospatial user groups, meeting since the early 1990s.
+This informal group fosters the sharing of geographic data, advocates for data standardization, and establishes a network for the exchange of technical information among Geographic Information System (GIS) users.
+GUONO stands out as one of the nation's oldest and most enduring geospatial user groups, having convened since the early 1990s.

 Mr. Kotapish has been a member of URISA since the late 1980s.
 The Urban and Regional Information Systems Association (URISA) is a nonprofit association of professionals using Geographic Information Systems (GIS) and other information technologies to solve challenges in state / provincial and local government agencies and departments.
-He has been a certified Geographic Information System Professional, or GISP, since 1997.
+He has been a certified Geographic Information System Professional since 1997.

 The GIS Users of Northern Ohio

 Mr. Kotapish was a co-founder and manager of the GIS Users Of Northern Ohio (GUONO).
-This informal group promotes geographic data sharing, encourages data standardization, and provides a network for exchanging technical information between all Geographic Information System users.
-GUONO is one of the nation's longest-running geospatial user groups, meeting since the early 1990s.
+This informal group fosters the sharing of geographic data, advocates for data standardization, and establishes a network for the exchange of technical information among Geographic Information System (GIS) users.
+GUONO stands out as one of the nation's oldest and most enduring geospatial user groups, having convened since the early 1990s.